bjchia/bjchia.github.io/consciousness.md

 The wind gets stronger the closer you get to the mountain top.

+“Gratitude unlocks the fullness of life.
+It turns what we have into enough, and more.
+It turns denial into acceptance, chaos to order, confusion to clarity.
+It can turn a meal into a feast, a house into a home, a stranger into a friend.
+Gratitude makes sense of our past, brings peace for today and creates a vision for tomorrow”.

 ## Intriguing Notions/Beliefs

 “The mass of men lead lives of quiet desperation.”
 “A stereotyped but unconscious despair